After checking into the hotel on May 28, I had a good sleep.

 The ancient city of Valletta, the capital of Malta, is a World Heritage Site.

-My impression from browsing here in the morning is that it does not feel like the capital of a country, as there are no high-rise buildings or modern architecture; the main thoroughfares are all pedestrian streets.
+My impression from browsing here in the morning is that it doesn't feel like the capital of a country, as there are no high-rise buildings or modern architecture; the main traffic thoroughfares are all pedestrian streets.
 To be honest, it feels more like a tourist resort city.

-Here, you rarely see local citizens going about their daily lives; instead, there are more foreign tourists visiting and the shops along the street.
+Here, you rarely see local residents; most are foreign tourists visiting and the shops along the street.

 As an island nation in the Mediterranean, its capital, like this ancient city, is simple and unadorned, which I did not expect.